-Pursuant to the California Environmental Quality Act (CEQA) and the SCAQMD's Certified Regulatory Program (Rule 110), the SCAQMD will prepare appropriate CEQA documentation for the proposed amendments to Rule 1106.
+Pursuant to the California Environmental Quality Act (CEQA) and the SCAQMD's Certified Regulatory Program (Rule 110), the SCAQMD will prepare appropriate CEQA documentation for Proposed Amended Rule 1106.
 Upon completion, the CEQA document will be released for public review and comment, and will be available at SCAQMD Headquarters, by calling the SCAQMD Public Information Center at (909) 396-2039, or by accessing SCAQMD's CEQA website at: www.aqmd.gov/ceqa.